GAMELLC/04_BattleTank/README.md

 A tutorial on Udemy, Tank Battle on Unreal
 ##Commit List
 * BT01 - Explanation of the Concept of BattleTank
-* BT02 - Game Design Document, and GIT Repo
+* BT02 - Game Design Document
+* BT03 - Git Repo